nrfconnect/sdk-nrf/samples/net/https_client/README.rst

    Finished, closing socket.
    PDP context 0 deactivated

-Output where you override the default packet data network (PDN) configuration to IPv4 only, via the `overlay-pdn_ipv4.conf` overlay:
+Output where you override the default packet data network (PDN) configuration to IPv4 only, using the ``overlay-pdn-nrf91-ipv4.conf`` overlay:

 .. code-block:: console